Khurshid03/team-2b/intellij/doc/glossary.md

 For example:
 - **Network Issues**: Preventing reviews or likes from being posted.
 - **Permission Issues**: Attempting to edit/delete content that a user doesn’t own.
+-
+### **7 Review**
+Includes a star rating and a written comment on a specific book.
+User can write how they felt reading the book and rate it according to their experience.

+### **8 User Profile**
+A page in the app that contains information about the user including their username, email and their personal reviews.
+They should also be able to manage their reviews in this page as well.

+### **9 Friends**
+A list of users that follow the user or that the user follows.

 In these cases, the app provides feedback to users, such as error messages.